schovi/react-iscroll/README.md

 React component for wrapping iScroll library.

 ## !
+Version 2.0 is only for React >= 15.5

+- If you depends on older react < 15.5, use react-iscroll@1.x.y

+## !
 Breaking changes in version 1.0.0

 - Property for passing iScroll instance is renamed from `iscroll` to `iScroll` and naming is unified across whole package